peteroupc/MailLib/docs/PeterO.Mail.ContentDisposition.md

 <b>Return Value:</b>

 The adapted file name in the form of a string.
-Returns "_" if there is no "filename" parameter or that parameter is empty.
+Returns the empty string if there is no "filename" parameter or that parameter is empty.

 ### GetHashCode